Steelmaking: Blast furnace

-The reaction occurs due to the lower (favorable) energy state of CO_{2} compared to iron oxide, and the high temperatures are needed to achieve the reaction's activation energy.
+The reaction occurs because CO_{2} has a lower (favorable) energy state compared to iron oxide, and the high temperatures are needed to achieve the reaction's activation energy.
 A small amount of carbon bonds with the iron, forming pig iron, which is an intermediary before steel, as its carbon content is too high – around 4%.

 Decarburization

-To reduce the carbon content in pig iron and obtain the desired carbon content of steel, it is re-melted and oxygen is blown through in basic oxygen steelmaking.
+To reduce the carbon content in pig iron and obtain the desired carbon content of steel, it is re-melted and oxygen is blown through in BOS.
 In this step, the oxygen binds with the undesired carbon, carrying it away in the form of CO_{2} gas, an additional emission source.
 After this step, the carbon content in the pig iron is lowered sufficiently to obtain steel.

 Calcination

 Further CO_{2} emissions result from the use of limestone, which is melted at high temperatures in a reaction called calcination, according to: